 - Exercise.
 Wonderful things happen when we move our bodies.
 Our brains and our bodies are one…what we do for the body, we also do for the brain.
 Regular exercise can fuel our drive and passion, release wonderful soothing and energizing hormones in our body, and change our entire outlook on life.
 Your physical body will change and grow stronger as well, with renewed flexibility and vigor that your brain will also reflect in the lens through which you view the world.
 There are many reasons why folks who don’t exercise suffer from depression in far greater numbers than those who do.
 We were made to move, create, sweat, grow and love.
 Through the practice of exercise, if we are open to doing it, we leave unhealthy patterns behind, and begin to realize that God wants us to be well and to truly love taking care of ourselves.
 Clarity just comes, if we take the time to notice it.

 - Talk therapy.
-A very wise person once told me that we should never seek advice from one who is not actively chasing the Lord.
-In this world where some days, it seems like there aren’t many who are, it can feel like a narrow and lonely path when we need a shoulder to lean on, or even a listening ear.
-Whether it is a friend we are speaking to, or a trusted therapist or counselor, I would strongly suggest only confiding in and seeking guidance from one who shares your values and seeks growth and freedom in God.
+A very wise person once told me that we should never seek advice from one who is not actively chasing after that which parallels our own desires and hopes.
+In this world, where some days, it seems like there aren’t many who know their heads from their tails, it can feel like a narrow and lonely path when we need a shoulder to lean on, or even a listening ear.
+Whether it is a friend we are speaking to, or a trusted therapist or counselor, I would strongly suggest only confiding in and seeking guidance from one who shares your values and seeks growth and freedom in that which is beyond this world.
 And, as I have spoken about in previous posts, none of us were meant to do this life alone.
 The greatest and most successful and happiest people in this world have a team of folks helping them at life.
 You are no different.
 You are important and you are loved, and your creator longs for connection with you.
 We have traumas and hurts and hardships, and many have resulting self-loathing, negative self-talk loops, and addictions (food, drugs, alcohol, gossip, internet…).
 Rather than stuffing all of that into a metaphorical backpack, the burden of which is too much for us to carry, (we were not meant to carry anything alone) it is vital that we know that we can grow through these hurts and traumas, if we choose to talk about it, release guilt and fear, and let God work within us.
 That which remains in the dark withers and rots, and eats away at our very being.
 When we bring it all out into the light, denial can no longer take precedence over truth.
 You are not perfect, and trying to pretend that you are so you don’t have to deal with the hard stuff only creates further disease and disconnection from our Creator, and destroys your earthly relationships.
 Speaking your truth is the path to freedom.

 - Eat Real Food.
 I grew up eating whatever I wanted, which was usually candy and soda and noodles.
 The way that this sort of diet affects the gut and therefore the brain is not to be taken lightly…so much of the suffering and anxiety of those folks in your life who struggle the most is caused by poor food choices and resultant lack of gut bacteria diversity, making for a sad and anxious brain, and leaving the entire body vulnerable to underlying viruses and bad bacteria.
 Over time, the gut and brain, and their mutual connection, break down so profoundly, that it becomes an incredible and almost insurmountable task to try and recover them.
 But with hard work, perseverance, a great team, a strong will, and a diet of only real, organic, non-GMO food (veggies, fruit, sustainable and ethically raised meat, good quality fats) recovery and healing is SO possible.
 The reversal of things such as too much candida, pathogens and parasites (we all have them!) and the recovery of a state of homeostasis and happiness, all starts with food.
 I suggest watching something like Michael Pollan’s movie, In Defense of Food to get a basic understanding of how to eat to live, and stop the unhealthy, multi-generational cycle of living to eat.
 Food can bring us joy, and it should, but we need to recover our health by re-training our bodies to utilize and crave real, whole food instead of the processed stuff that many of us were raised on.
 Our hormones, neurotransmitters, gut health, cancer status and longevity depend upon it.
 If you want to test this theory, and see how much you can transform your entire life, try a Whole 30.
 It’s amazing.
 And, for many, becomes a way of life.